How was feudal Japanese society structured?

 If a person from the lowest of the social classes failed to do this, the samurai were legally allowed to kill them.

-This was a practice known as "kiri-sute gomen" (permission to cut and leave), which allowed samurai to kill those of a lower class who showed disrespect.
+This was a practice known as kiri-sute gomen (permission to cut and leave), which allowed samurai to kill those of a lower class who showed disrespect.

 However, it was regulated by strict rules and was not carried out regularly.
+In fact, samurai could face severe consequences if the killing was deemed to be unjustified.

 Samurai could change daimyo if they wanted to, but it was expected that they remain loyal to one for as long as possible to demonstrate their sense of honour.